 Multiplicity / Nodes Description

 1 / NAME See NAME Node.

 0 / CLASS See CLASS Node.

-0 / PACKAGE
+0 / PACKAGE The child Package node.

 01 / OPEN_POSITION Gives the position where the Package body opens.
 This can also be used as an insert position.

-01 / INSERT_POSITION Gives the position where new Classes and Packages can be inserted into the file.
-If it is not found, the code generator will automatically insert new items immediately after the last one is found in code.
+01 / Gives the position where new Classes and Packages can be inserted into the file.
+If

+INSERT_POSITION it is not found, the code generator will automatically insert new items immediately after the last one is found in code.
+01 / SUPPRESS Prevents indenting when inserting into this Package.